tidyverts/tsibble/cran-comments.md

 This is a re-submission of new release.
-I've fixed the DESCRIPTION file as follows:

-* Adding the 'data-centric' feature to the 'tbl_ts' class
-* Listing supporting functions that the 'tsibble' provides
+Thanks for pointing out the Date field in the DESCRIPTION file, which is fixed now.

 ## Test environments